nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to the nanometer scale, describing the size of nanobubbles.

-### Expanded Definition and Usage\nNanobubbles are particularly valued for their ability to increase the efficiency of gas management in liquids, which can lead to reduced energy consumption in industrial processes and improved effectiveness in environmental remediation efforts.
+### Expanded Definition and Usage:
+Nanobubbles are particularly valued for their ability to increase the efficiency of gas management in liquids, which can lead to reduced energy consumption in industrial processes and improved effectiveness in environmental remediation efforts.
 Their unique properties also enable them to deliver gases directly to the site of chemical reactions or biological processes, enhancing reaction rates and bioavailability without the drawbacks typically associated with larger bubbles, such as rapid rise and collapse.
 In medical applications, nanobubbles are being explored for targeted drug delivery and non-invasive diagnostic imaging.